Skip to main content

 └── entrypoint.sh # Optional - for custom initialization

-• The Dockerfile is the heart of your template.
+• The Dockerfile is the heart of your image.
 It defines what will be available in your sandbox environment.
 See an example.

-• The entrypoint.sh script runs when a sandbox is created from your template.
+• The entrypoint.sh script runs when a sandbox is created from this image.
 See an example.

 The Dockerfile can reference and use any files included in the ZIP archive.
 Everything gets extracted and built together as a Docker image.
 Once the files are ready, create a ZIP archive containing the files: